For those new to this website:

-A urine test from a 13 year old boy in Pennsylvania:
+Here’s a urine test from a 13-year-old boy in Pennsylvania:

 “I’ve heard that urine and hair tests for heavy metals (including Lead) were not ‘real’ or ‘useful’ test results.
 Why is this?”